rubynettes/rubynettes/exercises/pine-tutorial/chapter 09/05-game-of-life.md

 * left, right, upper, lower cells
 * and the 4 diagonals

-### A Step
+### Step by Step

-Each step in the game, you create a new grid from the old one, by using these 4 rules:
+For each step in the game, you create a new grid from the old one.
+Doing that, you need to apply these four rules:

 1. Any live cell with fewer than two live neighbours will be dead in the next grid, as if caused by under-population.
 2. Any live cell with two or three live neighbours lives in the next grid.